Skip to content

 Here’s how African supply chain leaders can protect their future:

 • Design for friction.
-Build buffers.
-Use multi-source suppliers.
-Avoid overreliance on one route or port.
+Build buffers, use multi-source suppliers, and avoid overreliance on one route or port.

 • Shift to asset-light models in high-risk markets.
 Use franchise or JV setups where regulatory risk is high.